Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Geometry

 \subsubsection{Gaussian Splatting based Representations}

-3D Gaussian Splatting~\cite{kerbl3dgaussians} represents a 3D scene using a set of Gaussian primitives and renders images through rasterization.
+3D Gaussian Splatting~\cite{kerbl3dgaussians} represents 3D scenes using a set of Gaussian primitives and renders images through rasterization.
 Each Gaussian is defined by its 3D covariance matrix and spatial position, and is optimized using photometric loss after rasterization.
 This explicit, discrete representation offers several advantages: it avoids redundant computation in empty regions by only evaluating non-zero Gaussians, enables real-time differentiable rendering through efficient tile-based rasterization~\cite{kerbl3dgaussians}, and supports motion modeling more explicitly through deforming each Gaussian.
 Gaussian Splatting's explicit formulation and efficient rendering pipeline have made it increasingly favored for dynamic scene applications.
 Despite these benefits, several challenges remain for this representation in 4D settings.

-\textbf{Temporal Coherency:} A straightforward way to model dynamic scene is to generate per-frame 3D Gaussians~\cite{ren2024l4gm, zeng2024stag4d, sun_eg4d_2024, vora2025articulate} from an input video.
+\textbf{Temporal Coherency:} A straightforward way to model dynamic scenes is to generate per-frame 3D Gaussians~\cite{ren2024l4gm, vora2025articulate} from an input video.
 However, maintaining temporal coherence across frames remains difficult due to flickering and blurriness caused by dynamically learned Gaussian colors.
-To mitigate this, many methods opts for continuous deformation field~\cite{yin_4dgen_2023,wu2025cat4d,yao2025sd,xu2024grid4d,shao2024control4d} or tracking-based deformation~\cite{stearns2024dynamic, lei2024mosca} to enforce temporal coherency through local regularization.
+To mitigate this, many methods opt for continuous deformation field~\cite{zeng2024stag4d, yin_4dgen_2023,wu2025cat4d,yao2025sd,xu2024grid4d,shao2024control4d} or tracking-based deformation~\cite{stearns2024dynamic, lei2024mosca} or attention-based deformation~\cite{sun_eg4d_2024} to enforce temporal coherency through local regularization.
 Another emerging trend is to use native 4DGS that encodes space-time variations within the geometry representation~\cite{duan20244d,Wu_2024_CVPR}.